oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 The command runs the Storybook app and opens a browser tab (http://localhost:6006).
 For now, you will only see the components that Storybook installs by default.
 You can keep Storybook running while you develop your app.

 Using your IDE, create a new file named `src/stories/Components.jsx`.
 This will be the module that will contain some basic UI components.
 For the sake of this tutorial, I will place all these components into a single module.
 In practice, you might want to spread them out over several files.
-Open `src/stories/Components.jsx` and paste the following code into it.
+Open `src/stories/Components.jsx` and paste in the following code.

 ```jsx
 import React, { useState } from 'react';